Geert Van Den Eede

 Since 2013 fighting between East and West has been going on in Ukraine.
 “What do you think about it?”
 I ask a young Bulgarian.
 “I think we are just a pawn in a larger game, as always”, he replied.

-This series of photographs was taken between 2007 and 2015 during my travels through Romania, Bulgaria, Macedonia, Albania, Kosovo, Bosnia and Herzegovina, Serbia and Montenegro.
+This series of photographs was taken between 2007 and 2015 during my travels through Romania, Bulgaria, North Macedonia, Albania, Kosovo, Bosnia and Herzegovina, Serbia and Montenegro.